Weston Underwood, Buckinghamshire

 Weston Underwood is a village and civil parish in the unitary authority area of the City of Milton Keynes, Buckinghamshire, England.
 It is located about a mile west of Olney.

-The village name 'Weston' is Anglo Saxon in origin, and means 'western estate', referring to the situation of the village in relation to Olney.
-The affix 'Underwood' refers to the village's location to a nearby forest, possibly the Yardley Chase or Whittlewood.
+The village name 'Weston' is Anglo Saxon in origin, and means 'western estate', possibly referring to the situation of the village in relation to Olney.
+The affix 'Underwood' refers to the village's location to a nearby forest, probably the Yardley Chase and Whittlewood Forest.

+Parish church of St Lawrence

+The parish church of St Lawrence is a Grade I listed building, dating from the 12th to the 15th century.

 Notable residents

 A notable resident of the village for many years was William Cowper.